• Skip to primary navigation

 Shut Down Option on Mac

-3. Next, Unplug all the accessories from your Mac (except the keyboard and the mouse).
+3. Next, Unplug all the accessories from Mac (except keyboard and mouse).

 4. After 15 seconds, press and hold the Power button on your Mac, until Apple Logo appears on the screen and goes away.